 What Is Domain Rating?
-The Complete Guide to Ahrefs DR
+Ahrefs DR Explained (2026)

 Domain Rating (DR) is Ahrefs' measure of backlink profile strength on a 0-100 scale.
-Learn what it means, how it's calculated, what a good DR score is, and how to improve it.
+Learn what it means, how it's calculated, what a good DR score is, why it drops, and how to improve it.

 Domain Rating (DR) is the most commonly referenced metric for measuring the strength of a website's backlink profile.
 If you have ever compared two websites for SEO purposes, chances are you have seen a DR score.
 Here is what it means and why it matters.